 By 1992, MTI was growing fast and outgrowing its name.
 To more accurately portray the organization’s expanded mission—something beyond advanced metalworking technologies—the company changed its name to Concurrent Technologies Corporation.
 Two years later, CTC separated from the University of Pittsburgh Trust to become a fully independent entity.

-Today, CTC is an independent, nonprofit, applied research and development professional services organization providing management and technology-based solutions to a wide range of clients representing state and federal government as well as the private sector.
-With offices throughout the U.S. and in Europe, CTC links clients to an international network of highly educated professionals and exceptional laboratory and demonstration facilities.
-As an independent, nonprofit organization, CTC is a trusted, unbiased partner uniquely qualified to provide the best total solution for each client.
+Today, CTC is an independent, nonprofit, applied scientific research and development professional services organization providing management and technology-based solutions to a wide range of clients representing state and federal government as well as the private sector.

 Together with our affiliates, Enterprise Ventures Corporation and CTC Foundation, we leverage research, development, test and evaluation work to provide transformative, full lifecycle solutions.
 To best serve our clients’ needs, we offer the complete ability to fully design, develop, test, prototype, and build.
 We support our clients’ core mission objectives with customized solutions and strive to exceed expectations.